Frequently asked questions

 The user's personal data remains confidential.
 All information that is published on the website is subject to Dutch law's privacy legislation.
 With reference to the use of nominative data, we will follow the guidelines as provided by the “college bescherming persoonsgegevens” (executive protection law).

-Please see our disclaimer and privacy statements.
+Please see our and privacy statements and disclaimer.

 Why are the survivors listed anonymously?